WHAT IS IT?

 HOW DOES CINGAL WORK?

-In the European Economic Area and other parts of the world, CINGAL is indicated as a viscoelastic supplement or a replacement for synovial fluid in human joints.
-CINGAL is well suited for rapid and long-term relief of the symptoms of human joint dysfunctions such as osteoarthritis.
+In the European Economic Area and other parts of the world, CINGAL is indicated as a viscoelastic supplement or a replacement for synovial fluid in human knee joints.
+CINGAL is well suited for rapid and long-term relief of the symptoms of human knee joint dysfunctions such as osteoarthritis.
 The actions of CINGAL are long-term relief of symptoms by lubrication and mechanical support supplemented by short-term pain relief provided by triamcinolone hexacetonide.
 Intra-articular corticosteroids are widely used for their potent anti-inflammatory effects.
 The TH in CINGAL acts as an anti-inflammatory to provide rapid short-term pain relief within days of injection.
-Unlike other steroids with a shorter duration, TH lasts in the joint for 21 days.3
+Unlike other steroids with a shorter duration, TH lasts in the knee joint for 21 days.3

 The hyaluronic acid in CINGAL works to replace some of the natural HA that has been lost due to osteoarthritis.
 The HA works in parallel to the steroid to provide joint lubrication, mechanical support, and long-term pain relief proven to last through 6 months.1